ash-hashtag/postgres-with-quic/README.md

 So the concurrency/parallelism would drop even lower even with using a pool, a client in the pool can't be freed for the next request until 100ms

-And it becomes very inefficient to have 1000 active but just waiting TCP connections to same server
+And it becomes very inefficient to have 1000 active but just waiting TCP connections to the same server

 So using QUIC would allow us to even open up millions (not necessary) of streams split over multiple connections, and it is the pooler on that side's problem how to deal with that large number of streams, which probably can be further optimized, as right now the updated pgcat, just takes QUIC streams and passes onto the existing stream handler (tcp)

-As from the collected metrics, for less number of connections we can have more concurrent queries with lower latency using QUIC compared to the default TCP.
+As from the collected metrics, for far less number of connections we can have more concurrent queries with lower latency using QUIC compared to the default TCP.
 The pool method can be further optimized

 Here is a comparison using 500 TCP connections vs 50 QUIC connections with 40 streams with the settings from .env.quic .env.tcp files in the repo

 ![Quic-Tcp-Comparision](/metrics/tcp-quic-comparison-metrics.webp)

-Overall CPU usage is higher with QUIC than TCP, that is expected, as we are processing more queries than default anyway But the latency and memory usage shows the obvious benifit
+Its not even a fair comparison

-Or better yet? update the postgres protocol (make a different version) to have concurrent queries, then we don't have to find work arounds like these just to be able to handle multiple queries at once
+Overall CPU usage is higher with QUIC than TCP, that is expected, as we are processing more queries than default anyway But the latency and memory usage shows the obvious benefit

-But In my opinion, It was much simpler than I expected, QUIC can be just drop in placed, to have Clients and Poolers to support it for better overall performance.
+But In my opinion, It was much simpler than I expected to use QUIC alongside, QUIC can be just drop in placed, to have Clients and Poolers support it for better overall performance.

-This is not about TCP vs QUIC, I've just used the terms to best fit the context.
+Even the poolers would not need to worry about "too many files", but the memory and cpu usage I'd expect to be pretty similar tho, QUIC isn't anymore efficient